vipulnaik/working-drafts/lesswrong/chatgpt-4-solved-all-the-gotcha-problems-i-posed-that-tripped-chatgpt-3.5.md

 ## Conclusion

-This big jump in capabilities from ChatGPT 3.5 to ChatGPT 4 is well-known, and I'm hardly the first to comment on it, but nonetheless I think it is interesting because I created, ran, and published the prompts and responses against ChatGPT 3.5 *before* ChatGPT 4 became
+The big jump in capabilities from ChatGPT 3.5 to ChatGPT 4 is well-known, and I'm hardly the first to comment on it, but nonetheless I think it is interesting because I created, ran, and published the prompts and responses against ChatGPT 3.5 *before* ChatGPT 4 became